hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 ## Submaps

-Keybind submaps, also known as _modes_ or _groups_, allow you to activate a seperate set of keybinds.
+Keybind submaps, also known as _modes_ or _groups_, allow you to activate a separate set of keybinds.
 For example, if you want to enter a "resize" mode which allows you to resize windows with the arrow keys, you can do it like this:

 ```ini